 Runners-up: Publication on newphilosopher.com.

-Conditions: Entries are open to annual subscribers to New Philosopher magazine at the closing date.
+Entries are open to annual subscribers to New Philosopher magazine at the closing date.
 Entries must be under 1,500 words and must be submitted by the due date for the relevant award listed above.
-Entrants must specify the award in which they are entering the submission.
 All entrants grant New Philosopher non-exclusive rights (the writer retains copyright over the work) to publish the selected work in New Philosopher magazine and/or newphilosopher.com.
 The winning entry/entries will be selected by the New Philosopher editorial board based on the quality of writing and the strength of the ideas presented in the work.
 If there are insufficient entries or if the board is unable to determine a winner in any category the board may decide not to award a prize.
+We are unable to provide individual feedback on entries.
 All decisions are final, no correspondence will be entered into.